Plagiarism Concerns Raise Bigger Questions About Education in the Age of AI

 The concerns around plagiarism today speak to the many dimensions of how AI will impact education.
 We are concerned that our students won’t learn the material we are teaching.
 We are worried that AI may replace our students in their desired careers.
 We are wondering if the knowledge and skills we’ve been teaching are no longer adequate for the world they are living in.
 The next several months and years will undoubtedly bring about profound changes in how we learn, work, and live.
 And teachers are now learning alongside their students as they navigate these changes.
 In the end, we together get to decide what academic integrity looks like in a world with AI.
 As we continue having these conversations, we must remind our students that they are human, that a chat bot is no replacement for their own thinking, and that they are “worth the hard work, confusion, mistakes, and successes [they] are going to go through”.

-AI & Education Newsletter
+Sign Up For Our AI & Education Newsletter!